Case studies

 Specific Secro Gateway middleware

-Trade finance is heavily regulated and heavily audited.
-We built role-based access control, multi-party approval workflows, full encryption at rest and in transit, and an audit trail that is cryptographically anchored to the blockchain.
-Every state change in a document, every approval, every transfer is preserved and verifiable years after the trade closed.
+The platform includes role-based access control, multi-party approval flows, encryption at rest and in transit, and a complete audit trail.
+Every document state change, approval, and transfer remains verifiable after the trade is closed.

 Technology

-The platform is built on a modern, security-first stack designed to satisfy enterprise customers in maritime trade and trade finance.
+The platform is built on a modern, security-first stack designed to meet enterprise security requirements in maritime trade and trade finance.

 Frontend: React, optimized for desktop trading and operations environments